 Nelson Goodman was one of the soaring figures of twentieth century philosophy.
 His work radically reshaped the subject, forcing fundamental reconceptions of philosophy's problems, ends, and means.
-It is commonly said that Goodman contributed to diverse fields, from philosophy of language to aesthetics, from philosophy of science to mereology.
-A more accurate claim would be that his works cut across these and other fields, revealing shared features and connecting links that more narrowly focused philosophers tend to overlook.
-That the author of The Structure of Appearance [SA] also wrote Languages of Art [LA] is not in the end surprising.
-It is plainly impossible to do justice to the breadth and depth of his contributions.
-Today I shall try simply to provide an overview, in hopes of inspiring some of you to look back at his works themselves.
+Goodman not only contributed to diverse fields, from philosophy of language to aesthetics, from philosophy of science to mereology, his works cut across these and other fields, revealing shared features and connecting links that narrowly focused philosophers overlook.
+That the author of The Structure of Appearance also wrote Languages of Art is not in the end surprising.

-No philosophical progress is made, Goodman believes, by arguments that advert to something we know not what.
-He therefore rejects intensional entities such as meanings, essences, propositions, and possibilities, deeming their criteria of identity irremediably obscure.
-He even repudiates sets, since he regards as unintelligible the contention that infinitely many distinct entities (the sets) can be composed of the same basic elements (typically the null set).
-It might seem that such austerity would leave him bereft of resources.
-But Goodman combines his principled parsimony with an inventiveness and critical acuity that enable him to evade the need for such devices.
+No philosophical progress is made, Goodman believes, by arguments adverting to something we know not what.
+He therefore rejects intensional entities-meanings, essences, propositions, and possibilities-deeming their criteria of identity irremediably obscure.
+He even repudiates sets, since he regards as unintelligible the contention that the same basic elements (e.g., the null set) can comprise infinitely many distinct entities (the sets).
+This austerity threatens to leave him bereft of resources.
+But Goodman's principled parsimony combines with inventiveness and critical acuity to obviate the need for such devices.

-As graduate students, Goodman and Henry Leonard developed a version of mereology that they called the calculus of individuals [CI].
-Elaborated in The Structure of Appearance, it forms the basis for Goodman's Goodman takes the difference between mereology and set theory to lie in the sorts of constructions they permit.
-Set theory admits infinitely many distinct entities -- sets of sets of sets of sets . . . -- all composed of the same basic elements.
+As graduate students, Goodman and Henry Leonard developed a version of mereology that they called the calculus of individuals.
+Elaborated in The Structure of Appearance, it grounds Goodman's nominalism.
+Goodman takes the difference between mereology and set theory to lie in the constraints on construction they permit.
+Set theory admits infinitely many distinct entities-sets of sets of sets of sets...-all composed of the same basic elements.
 Mereology holds that the same basic elements are parts of but a single whole.
 Goodman's nominalism consists in a refusal to recognize more than one entity comprised of exactly the same basic elements.
 This says nothing about the metaphysical constitution of the elements.
-Whether to countenance abstract or concrete, material or immaterial, mental or physical, scattered or only spatio-temporally continuous entities requires more than just nominalism to decide. Α nominalist ontology per se is not then restricted to recognizing only the things we standardly construe as individuals.
-Any theory that restricts composition to mereological summing admits only individuals to its ontology.

-Any entities countenanced by such a theory, no matter how scattered, weird or motley they may be, are individuals.
-Nominalism thus has the resources to recognize a vast and variegated range of individuals.
+Whether to countenance abstract or concrete, material or immaterial, mental or physical, scattered or only spatio-temporally continuous entities requires more than nominalism to decide.
+A theory that restricts composition to mereological summing admits only individuals into its ontology.
+Entities countenanced by such a theory, no matter how scattered, weird or motley they may be, are individuals.
 Throughout his work, Goodman shows how appeal to unfamiliar, but metaphysically unobjectionable individuals often obviates the need for sets, properties, and other ontologically suspect entities.